-The Group applied for the first-time certain standards and amendments which are effective for annual periods beginning on or after 1 January 2018.
-The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+The Group applied for the first-time certain standards and amendments which are effective for annual periods beginning on or after 1 January 2019.
+The Group has not early adopted any new standards, interpretations or amendments to existing standards that have been issued but are not yet endorsed by the EU.
 The nature of each new standard and amendment is described below.